AnnaPlieva/HW/README.md

 ### The Benefits

 a.
 It is light weight because it does not require any resource pre-allocation (RAM).
 Whenever it needs resources it acquires them from host OS.
 It is of less cost.

 b.
 Continuous integration efficiency – Docker enables you to build a container image and use that same image across every step of the deployment process

 c.
 Docker has public container registries

 d.
-It can run on physical hardware, virtual hardware and on cloud.
+It can run on physical hardware, virtual hardware and on cloud

 e.
 It takes very less time to create.

 ### The Downsides

 a.
 It is difficult to manage large amount of containers

 b.
 Docker does not provide cross-platform compatibility means if an application is designed to run in a Docker container on windows, then it cannot run on Linux Docker container

 *3. Explain how Docker works: what are Dockerfiles, how are containers created, and how are they run and destroyed?*